davekinkead/dailydialectic/_posts/2015-05-06-you-have-something-to-hide.md

 ---
-title: WTPhi: You Have Something to Hide
+title: "WTPhi: You Have Something to Hide"
 author: Alexandra Varlakov
 affiliation: University of Queensland
 layout: bite